evenbekkedal/robin-mocap-demo/README.md

 ![iPod-DataVisualizer](https://raw.github.com/evenbekkedal/robin-mocap-demo/master/screenshots/iPod-DataVisualizer.png)

 The iPod-DataVisualizer patch can perform a simple running graph visualization of the incoming data in the separate X, Y & Z axes.
 At this time, “Acceleration”, “Rotation” & “Gravity” data is available to display.
+This patch can run as a *bpatcher* inside another patch.

 ### iPod SimpleSynth